xinming-Feng/WaterMe/README.md

 ##  Contact Details

-Having Contact Details is also good as it shows people how to get in contact with you if they'd like to contribute to the app.
+Having Contact Details is also good as it shows people how to get in contact with you if they'd like to contribute to the app. hi